-What would be required if a Catholic organization wants to hold a voter registration drive or get-out-the vote drive?
+What is required if a Catholic organization wants to hold a voter registration or get-out-the-vote drive?

 If a Catholic organization is interested in hosting either type of event, they must strive to provide non-partisan voter information.
-The drive may not be coordinated or conducted along with the candidates, and no partisan literature may be distributed during the drive.
-If the Catholic organization is hosting a registration drive, they must communicate information about the date of the election and the rules for voting without regard to the particular voter's political preference.
-If holding a get-out-the vote drive and candidate names are mentioned under each office, parishes must list all without any indication of favoritism.
+The drive may not be coordinated or conducted with the candidates, and no partisan literature may be distributed during the drive.
+If the Catholic organization is hosting a voter registration drive, they must communicate information about the election date and rules for voting without regard to the voter's political preference.
+If hosting a get-out-the vote drive and candidate names are mentioned under each office, parishes must list all without any indication of favoritism.